-The Company's investments in hedge funds represent 16.8% and 17.3% of total long-term investments held at December 31, 2019 and 2018, respectively.
+The Company's investments in hedge funds represent 14.1% and 16.8% of total long-term investments held at December 31, 2020 and 2019, respectively.
 These instruments may contain elements of both credit and market risk.
 Such risks include, but are not limited to, limited liquidity, absence of oversight, dependence upon key individuals, emphasis on speculative investments (both derivatives and nonmarketable investments) and nondisclosure of portfolio composition.

 Novant Health is obligated under certain investment agreements to periodically advance additional funding up to specified levels.
-As of December 31, 2019 and 2018, Novant Health had future commitments of \$286,635 and \$196,031, respectively, for which capital calls had not been exercised.
+As of December 31, 2020 and 2019, Novant Health had future commitments of \$343,566 and \$286,635, respectively, for which capital calls had not been exercised.

-Investment income (loss) for assets limited as to use and investments is comprised of the following for the years ended December 31:
+Investment income for assets limited as to use and investments is comprised of the following for the years ended December 31: